 The USATF Mid Atlantic Board hereby adopts this regulation and the procedures set forth herein as the process to be followed in addressing all disciplinary and formal grievance proceedings relating to matters that arise within the boundaries of the Association.

 Jurisdiction: This Association shall have jurisdiction over all disciplinary and formal grievance proceedings relating to matters that arise within the boundaries of the Association, except sexual misconduct allegations and doping violations which shall be under the jurisdiction of USATF or unless otherwise provided for in the Bylaws and/or Operating Regulations of USATF.
-All penalties imposed by an Association shall be effective only within the jurisdiction of the Association.
+All penalties imposed by an Association shall be effective only within the jurisdiction of the Association All Officer or Committee Chair removal appeals shall be heard by the Association Executive Board under procedures established by the Executive Board rather than under this Regulation.

 Association Arbitration Panel: The following shall apply to the appointment and conduct of the Association Arbitration Panel (AAP):